SELF-Software-Evolution-Lab/AI-Epilepsy/mlAIEp/EEGPaper/Scripts/README.md

 * SeizureFile: .txt file with features from 5s windows labeled with seizure presence.
 Examples in TrainData directory.
 * NoSeizureFile: .txt file with features from 5s windows labeled seizure-free.
 Examples in TrainData directory.
 * Name: String.
-Prefix to identify output files from script.
+Prefix to identify output files from script. ex: "Wavelets"